ydb-platform/ydb-ansible-examples/use-cases-v2/host-add/README.md

-# Add new hard drive
+# Add new storage node

 ## Requirements